Last Updated: May 16, 2022

 The above information is only processed in a way which does not identify anyone.
 We do not make, and do not allow the aforementioned services to make, any attempt to find out the identities of those visiting our website.
 From time to time, we may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.

 When someone contacts us via the contact forms found on our site, we collect their name and e-mail address along with an inquiry message.
 This information is collected in order to be able to communicate with the visitor in regards to their inquiry.
-This information is immediately forwarded and stored only in Google Suite for Email.
+This information is immediately forwarded and stored in Google Suite for Email and it may be also forwarded and stored in HubSpot.

 People who subscribe to our newsletter